 There are many fruit vendors that sell fruit on a stick.
 Melons, strawberries and pineapple are common, but the fruits are whatever is in season and ripe.

 There is so much more to see and do.
 If you're visiting friends, the crab, salmon roe, and other seafood are always appreciated as gifts.
 Or the matsutake mushrooms.
-These are always about half the price of most shops and a third of the price at department stores.
+These are always cheaper than in many stores.